9 min. to read.

 What does unity look like when one person thinks patience or kindness is the path forward, and the other person is impatient and rude?
 Is there a compromise between those?
 Is there a blend of kindness and rudeness that will be acceptable to both parties?
 Ridiculous.

-In the Beatitudes, Jesus told us that in the new Kingdom way, the blessed life comes to those who were weak, poor, and humble.
+In the Beatitudes, Jesus told us that in the way of his new Kingdom, the blessed life comes to those who are weak, poor, and humble.
 Can those who are weak, poor, and humble live in fully mutual unity with those who maintain their wealth and power at the expense of others?

 Paul told us that the Kingdom life would forever change how we see others.
 We would no longer justify hierarchy that separates and excludes people.
 In Christ, he wrote, there is no Jew nor Greek, no slave nor free, no male nor female.
-If we believe this, can we live in unity with those who think women should be silent and obedient, or with white people who fundamentally believe that black people are less human?
+Paul didn’t mean that those human distinctions disappear, but that in the community of faith, we do not value people or devalue them on these terms.
+If we believe this, can we live in unity with those who cling to those hierarchies of power and exclusion?
+With those who say women should be silent and obedient?
+With white people who fundamentally believe that black people are less human?
+With those who declare any group of people to be animals worthy only of extermination?
+(I can’t believe just 78 years after the end of World War II, I have to write a sentence like that.)

 In one teaching about final judgement, Jesus said the measure of our faith would be found in whether we sought him out among the poor, the hungry, the thirsty, those in need of clothes and shelter, those in prison.
 Can those of us obeying Jesus in these matters have unity with those who exploit people living on the margins of society?

-These fundamental matters of faith and practice are not open for negotiation.
-On these questions, unity is compromise.
-The essential ethic for Christians is to love our neighbors as ourselves.
-We betray that ethic when we surrender our call to love others by accepting quiet unity with those who want to exploit or injure our neighbor.
+If our fundamental ethic is love of neighbor, what is the limit on our willingness to compromise?
+We betray Jesus’ invitation when we surrender our call to love others by accepting quiet unity with those who want to exploit or injure our neighbor.

 Avoiding discomfort has consequences.

 There are many complicated and controversial conversations we’d rather avoid.
 Some of us are afraid to talk about how Christian Nationalism undermines our gospel witness.
-Don’t want to be called anti-American!
+We don’t want to be called anti-American!
 Some of us don’t want to talk about how the Christian Purity Culture used shame as a weapon and wrecked thousands of lives and marriages along the way.
 We don’t want to talk about sex at all!
 (Umm… you understand how that’s purity culture, right?)
-Some of us don’t want to talk about how the Christian pro-life movement is usually just pro-birth using the vehicle of control of women’s bodies rather than genuinely committed to fostering life at every stage.
+Some of us don’t want to talk about how the Christian pro-life movement is usually just pro-birth and pro-control-of-women’s-bodies rather than genuinely committed to fostering life at every stage.
 We’re afraid someone might call us pro-abortion.
+We don’t want to talk about the obvious exploitation embedded in American capitalism; we don’t want anyone to call us Communist!

-We act like ignoring the conversation solves the problem.
-Sometimes we even accuse those who bring the conversations up of being divisive!
+We hope that while we ignore the conversation, someone else will solve it.
+Sometimes, we even accuse those who bring the conversations up of being divisive!
 Yet, when the doctor tells us she’s found a tumor, she’s not divisive.
 She is telling us the painful truth for our good.
 She won’t ask us to ignore the problem or seek unity with our cancer.
 She will deliver the bad news so that we can take the steps that lead to life.

-I too want the feeling of unity again.
+I’ve come to this conclusion: When people demand unity, they are either trying to manipulate us, or they are desperate to avoid their own discomfort.
+They may say we need to rise above and “agree to disagree,” but this is an illusory kind of unity that only serves to protect abusers and discourage truth-telling.
+I, too, want the feeling of unity again.
 I want to feel that we are all on the same team working toward the same goals together.
 I want this in the church.
 I want this in our country.
-But unity around sickness, or violence, or deceit, is a cancer that will ultimately make our society and churches more and more sick.
+But unity around sickness, violence, or deceit, is a cancer that will ultimately make our society and churches more and more sick.

 If not unity, then what?